SPECIAL SESSION #4

 ABSTRACT

-Papers in this special session will explore how AI techniques (e.g., Deep Learning, Machine Learning and Computer Vision) can be used to monitor, model and predict the marine ecosystems evolutions and the effects of climate changes on the environment.
+We welcome contributions that showcase novel AI methodologies and interdisciplinary approaches harnessing AI for the monitoring and preservation of our oceans.
+Papers in this special session will explore how AI techniques (e.g., Deep Learning, Machine Learning and Computer Vision) can be used to monitor, model and predict the marine ecosystems dynamics and the effects of climate changes on the environment.
+Topics of interest include also species distribution modelling, priority habitat monitoring and mapping, ocean weather forecasting and automated systems for marine environment monitoring and reduction.
 They may also consider the potential for AI to help preserve and restore cultural heritage sites that are threatened by rising sea levels and extreme weather events.

 TOPICS